MeetingOfTheMinds/Presos/01 -  Febuary, Where do we go from here/README.md

 					2. Self Improvement and Being able to take constructive criticism
 						1. Not every day is going to be your best, some days you are going to stumble and sometimes people are going to rightfully call you out on problems, the difference between someone who goes places and a person that stagnates and does nothing is that they embrace the criticisms.
 And understand that they are fundamentally human and you can ALWAYS do better!
 						2. The point of criticism is to not reach perfection but to be "good enough" for the current situation or team.
 							1. Its better to have something good enough making you money then something that is a pipe dream that never see's the light of day, when we get to project management we can look at the triple constraint in depth.
 						3. Getting FEEDBACK means that you will also be able to give feedback back.
-							1. When doing so remember the point is to build you up by tearing other people down.
+							1. When doing so remember the point is *NOT* to build you up, by tearing other people down.
 This doesn't work, you want to reach a goal to where everyone is great and contributes to the team on their own standard.
-And people should recognize this, alot of teams have problem with Ego's.
+And people should recognize this, a lot of teams have problem with Ego's.
 I have been on a few of them and you will too.
 					3. Working in a Team
 						1. This is a two part facet, being able to work on your own is great, but sometimes you will have to work in a group setting, and sometimes you will be the leader and sometimes you will be the team member.
 Its important to understand if you want to be great at leadership that you need to be a great team member.
 Working through conflicts happens when you allow other people to direct your movements, but that street works both ways so you need to learn when to follow and when to lead.
 (Lead, Follow or get out of the way!)
 							1. Happiness comes from when everyone has a modicum of respect for all members on the team.
 Even if its never mentioned
 							2. Harmony comes from when a team acts as a unit and provides value, disagreements may emerge but as long as they never get personal or move beyond the group, you will have harmony in your team.
 							3. Trust - Its important that over time you learn to trust people in your team.
 You can't and should not be at work everyday you need to have trust that people can figure your stuff out and that you left good instructions to "get it"
 								1. It should also be said that no one can be a team of ONE there are other memebers on your team and you have to trust each persons skill.
 If you give and never get then you have a problem.
 					4. Learning
 						1. Learning is a continual path that will yield rewards in the field and outside, everyday you learn.
 Its a inevitable The first way to get anywhere is to understand that it will be impossible to be an expert in all fields, you will need to specialize and become the best in your field, this is done through experimenting with different things and coming to the conclusion on what you want to do.
 I am  a particularly talented with automation and getting things working in harmony with each other, so i focus not he devops track.
 However, maybe you really like things like spreadsheets and making sure deadlines are checked off.
 (Project management may be an endeavor that will exist for you)
 							1. Caveats
 								1. Sometimes learning means what works best with your strengths and what helps you rough out your weaknesses, don't be afraid to try things that you are not particulary strong in, but be mindful if you are over your head and you have a deadline looming.
 								2. Learn also, when a road you have gone down is starting to turn into a money pit with regards to resources, for example if you are spending a long time doing something, chances are there may be a way to get it done eaiser and with less time.
 Don't feel like you have to comit to something if it is not working out, thats why (Joseph Priestley & Edward Nairne) invented the Erasure to "try again".
 			3. Conclusion
 				1. 2016 is going to be a great year to get you to where you need to go, I hope that we will have a great journey.